 This directly activates in many people their lizard brain and its survival reflexes.
 It paralyses a lot of people and many lose the ratio.
 One ends up in a fighting and escape mode which is exhausting for body and mind.

-Because of the stress, the energy seeps away.
-And the immune system that is so important for the natural regeneration of all other body organs and systems is suppressed.
+that is so important for the natural regeneration of all other body organs and systems is suppressed.

 Existential fear of survival has always been a tough challenge for humans.
 It represents the most intense form of destructive interference at the level of our body.
 These fears hinder the natural free flow of energies in the human body.
 It is therefore the cause of most illnesses from which the human body and mind suffer and eventually die.